Experience the essence of Patnitop as you discover the following places nearby.

 Baglihar Hydroelectric Power Plant is a river water venture on the Chenab river.
 Encompassed by a stunning landscape, it offers various water activities like boating and rafting.
 This man-made wonder draws a great deal of visitors.

 Often called ‘Mini Kashmir’, this scenic destination is situated at a distance of 80 km from Patnitop.
-From immense open grounds and feisty streams to captivating meadows and treetop houses, Bhadervah is a resplendent retreat for all.
+From immense open grounds and feisty streams to captivating meadows and treetop houses, Bhaderwah is a resplendent retreat for all.

 For those looking for a more soul enriching experience, here's a list of spiritual places in proximity to our lower terminal at Sanget.